A computer and web browser open to NYU’s “Financial Aid and Scholarships” web page.

 NYU Scholarships

-If you have been offered a scholarship from NYU, that scholarship will be based on an expectation that you will be enrolled full-time (12 credits or more).
-If you elect to enroll in less credits in a particular semester, your scholarship will be prorated as follows:
+If you have been offered a scholarship from NYU, that scholarship is offered for the academic year and would be split between the fall and spring terms.
+Scholarships are offered on an expectation that you will be enrolled full-time (12 credits or more) during the fall and spring terms.
+If you elect to enroll in less credits one of those terms, your scholarship will be prorated as follows:

 • 9-11 credits = 75%